lewisames/brightwheel-challenge/README.md

 # Brightwheel

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.1.
+This simple SPA will hit GitHub's REST API and fetch a list of the 100 most starred repos.
+Each Repo can be clicked through to see recent commits.

+To help with rate-limiting for unauthenticated API calls to GitHub's APIs, the repos page is cached after first load and saved in memory for the duration of the session.

 ## Development server